Sergio-PB/artisanai-test/infrastructure/README.md

 ## Next steps

 * Add a command in package.json to upload the frontend build
+* Add a command in package.json to build and push the backend Docker image
 * Create a .env for the infrastructure module.
 * Setup a GitHub action to run this module and re-deploy upon merges.